GeoffWilliams/ncedit/README.md

 ```
 * Ensure you are running as `root` to avoid permission errors
 * If your shell can't find `ncedit` after successful installation and you installed into Puppet Enterprise's vendored ruby, make sure that your `PATH` contains `/opt/puppetlabs/puppet/bin` or run ncedit directly: `/opt/puppetlabs/puppet/bin/ncedit`
+* Don't attempt to debug the NC API through the PE console by capturing traffic, it uses a completely different API all of its own (In particular, there is another layer of boolean logic around rules).
+Instead, use [NCIO](https://github.com/jeffmccune/ncio) to dump the current state of the NC API or see [Puppet's NC API documentation](https://docs.puppet.com/pe/latest/nc_index.html)

 ## Testing
 To run tests: